The Best and Worst Celebrity Cruises Cabins (Based on Reviews)

 On Solstice and Edge-Class ships, guests staying beneath the Rooftop Garden, Sunset Bar, or Eden Lounge have noted that music and events can run late into the night.
 One cruiser shared that their balcony experience was frustrating and that they had to raise their voices just to have a conversation over the movie soundtrack.

-Other guests on Celebrity Infinity (Millenium-class) say that in some cabins near theaters, they could hear “thumping bass” well past midnight.
+Other guests on Celebrity Infinity (Millennium-class) say that in some cabins near theaters, they could hear “thumping bass” well past midnight.
 Some guests, however, reported that noise from entertainment venues wasn’t an issue on their balconies.

 These cabins can be manageable for deep sleepers, but if you’re noise-sensitive, a midship balcony on a lower deck is a safer bet.